Skip to main content

 The Length of Personal Injury Settlement Depends on Complexity

 Below is a list of personal injury cases in order of complexity, generally from less complex to more complex.
 Remember, however, that each case is unique.
-How long it takes to settle an accident lawsuit also depends on the amount of damages being claimed and the severity of injuries.
+How long it takes to settle an accident lawsuit also depends on the damages claimed and the injury’s severity.

 How Long Does a Car Accident Lawsuit Take?